Navajo Joe

-Navajo Joe is a 1966 Spaghetti Western film directed by Sergio Corbucci and starring Burt Reynolds as the titular Navajo Indian who opposes a group of bandits responsible for killing his tribe.
+Navajo Joe is a 1966 spaghetti Western film directed by Sergio Corbucci and starring Burt Reynolds as the titular Navajo Indian who opposes a group of bandits responsible for killing his tribe.

 Plot

 Having massacred an Indian village with his gang, scalp hunter Duncan rides to the nearest town to discover that he is now an outlaw, as scalp hunting is now illegal.
 Duncan murders the sheriff and begins burning the town.
 In the town, Duncan meets Lynne, the town doctor, who conspires with Duncan to steal a train full of the bank's money.
 Three female entertainers and their manager overhear talk of the plot and ride to the next town of Esperanza to warn people.
 Several of Duncan's gang attempt to kill them, but their scheme is thwarted by Navajo Joe.

 Joe steals the train back from Duncan's gang.
 He asks the townspeople of Esperanza to pay him to protect them from Duncan, demanding, "I want a dollar a head from every man in this town for every bandit I kill."
 The townspeople reject him, as they "don't make bargains with Indians."
 Lynne's wife Hannah persuades them otherwise.
 Joe sets a trap for Duncan, but is caught and tortured, and Lynne and Hannah are killed.
-Rescued by an old man who leads the female entertainers, Joe again steals the train and wipes out Duncan's gang.
+Rescued by the entertainers' manager, Joe again steals the train and wipes out Duncan's gang.

 A showdown occurs in an Indian cemetery, where Joe reclaims the pendant that Duncan had stolen from his wife when he murdered her.
 As Joe turns, Duncan shoots him with a hidden gun.
 Injured, Joe grabs a tomahawk and throws it, hitting Duncan square in the forehead.
 With Duncan dead, Joe sends his horse back to town, carrying the bank's money.
 The townspeople are surprised that Joe has kept his word and are relieved that their money has been returned.
 Estella, disappointed in the attitudes of the townspeople and grateful for what Joe has done for them, sends the horse back to be reunited with him, leaving Joe's final fate ambiguous.